yusdirman/arel-sybase-visitor/README.markdown

 Arel is a Relational Algebra for Ruby.
 Read more about arel on http://github.com/rails/arel

-This repository contains an Arel Visitor for Sybase ASE, that implements .limit() and .offset() using ROWCOUNT and temporary tables.
+This repository contains an Arel Visitor for Sybase ASE, that implements .limit() and .offset() using ROWCOUNT and cursors - with only a single nasty hack - assured! :-)

 ## INSTALLATION